merenlab/merenlab.org/tutorials/fmt-mag-metabolism/index.md

 This metabolism estimation and enrichment analysis allowed us to form a clear hypothesis as to why some microbial populations were able to colonize FMT recipients while others weren't.
 For a much more robust discussion of the analysis and our conclusions, please read our [study](https://doi.org/10.1101/2021.03.02.433653).

 We hope the mini-tutorial above helped you to learn how to run metabolism analyses in anvi'o on your own data.
-If anything was not clear, please feel free to comment below or reach out to us on Slack with questions.
+If anything was not clear, please feel free to comment below or reach out to us on Discord with questions.
 Thanks for reading!

-{% include _join-anvio-slack.html %}
+{% include _join-anvio-discord.html %}